docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/bridgetalk-class.rst

 BridgeTalk.bringToFront (app)
 app

-A specifier for the target application; see "Application specifiers" on page 191.
+A specifier for the target application; see :ref:`application-specifiers`.

 Brings all windows of the specified application to the front of the screen.
 In Mac OS, an application can be running but have no windows open.
 In this case, calling this